-• Cough • Diarrhea Difficulty falling and/or staying asleep • Fever General feeling of being unwell • Hair loss • Headache • Lack of energy Muscle and joint aches and pain Nasal symptoms, including irritation, running nose and congestion • Nausea • Rash Stomach pain/cramps Vomiting
+- Cough

+Diarrhea

+Difficulty falling

+and/or staying asleep

+- Fever

+General feeling of being unwell

+Nausea

+- Lack of energy - Muscle and joint

+aches and pain

+Hair loss

+- Headache

+- Nasal symptoms, including irritation, running nose and congestion

+- -

+- Rash

+- Stomach pain/cramps

+Vomiting

-The following less common side effects have been seen in people who have taken Lamiyudine:
+The following less common side effects have been seen in people who have taken Lamivudine:

-• Body produces insulin (a hormone that lowers the level of sugar in your blood) but does not use it effectively Breakdown of muscle cells that cause kidney problems Chills • Decrease in the number of cells in the blood that fight infection Decrease in the number of cells involved in blood clotting Depression • Dizziness Failure to produce or decrease in the number of cells in the blood that carry oxygen Hepatitis • High blood sugar levels Increase in liver tests which may be a sign of liver problems Increase in the amount of fat in the blood
+- Body produces Breakdown of muscle Chills insulin (a hormone cells that cause that lowers the level kidney problems of sugar in your blood) but does not use it effectively Decrease in the Decrease in the Depression number of cells in the number of cells blood that fight involved in blood infection clotting Dizziness Failure to produce or Hepatitis ٠ decrease in the number of cells in the blood that carry oxygen High blood sugar Increase in liver tests • Increase in the • levels which may be a sign amount of fat in the of liver problems blood Increased cholesterol Indigestion • Inflammation of the pancreas, which could result in abdominal pain and discomfort and could require hospitalization and intravenous treatment Lack of or decreased Nerve changes that Serious, potentially • may result in life threatening appetite numbness, pain or allergic reaction weakness.
+Tingling or numbness of the - Swollen skin arms, legs, hands and feet.